40 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, you must not have changed your diabetes medications in the last three months to be eligible.

-Is exercise safe for people with type 2 diabetes?
+What prior data suggests that this exercise intervention is safe for individuals with type 2 diabetes?

 MS